The YMA undertook Qurbani on behalf of its donors and distributed it in the following areas of Kenya:

-The Muslim spirit of Qurbani (Udhiya) comes into effect where Muslims from all over the world get together to provide the rare luxury of meat to the poorest of people.
+The spirit of Qurbani (Udhiya) comes into effect when Muslims from all over the world get together to provide the rare luxury of meat to the poorest of people.

 Qurbani in Kenya is a simple and uncomplicated affair, in that there are few regulations when it comes to doing animal slaughter.
 However, despite this, the YMA insists on enacting all Islamic principles pertaining to the welfare of animals and the hygiene of the meat produced.